Narcan Distribution Program

 How can I get trained?

-During the COVID-19 pandemic in-person trainings are suspended but online training is available.
+During the COVID-19 pandemic online training is also available.
 Contact staff at 262-605-6741 or [email protected] to schedule a date and time.

 Funding for this training was made possible by U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) grant #SP022112, administered by the Wisconsin Department of Health Services, Division of Care and Treatment Services